dimfeld/website/posts/state_machine_actions.md

 The action on the `SEARCHING` state specifies a handler and which transitions to run when the handler succeeds or fails.
 The success action is called with the handler's result as its argument, while the failure handler receives whatever error was thrown.

 If an event arrives that results in a state transition while the asynchronous action is running, the state machine will attempt to abort the asynchronous action, and it passes the `abortController` argument to the action handler to facilitiate this.
-An [`AbortController`'s](https://developer.mozilla.org/en-US/docs/Web/API/AbortController), which can be provided to a network request or otherwise handled to cancel the ongoing operation.
+An [AbortController's](https://developer.mozilla.org/en-US/docs/Web/API/AbortController) signal can be provided to a network request or otherwise handled to cancel an ongoing operation.

-So lt's implement all this.
+So let's implement all this.

 ```js
 var currentAbortController;